cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/namespaces.rst

 Namespaces are flat, with no hierarchy inside them.
 (Namespaces are not allowed inside another namespace.)

-As part of the independence of namespaces, inter-namespace operations are not possible: for example, an application from one namespace using datasets from a different namespace.
+As part of the independence of namespaces, inter-namespace operations are controlled: for example, an application from one namespace using datasets from a different namespace.
-Similarly, moving applications or data from one namespace to another is not possible.
+Similarly, moving applications or data from one namespace to another is limited.
+With cross-namespace access, this is allowed, as of CDAP 4.0

 Quota management based on namespaces is also not possible in this release, but may be a feature in a future release.